Blazemeter/CorrelationRecorder/docs/src/guide/README.md

 # User Guide

-Correlations Recorder it's a [JMeter's](http://jmeter.apache.org/usermanual/get-started.html) plugin that simplifies the process of recording for applications with Dynamic Variables by providing automatic **correlations of variables**.
+The Correlations Recorder is a [JMeter's](http://jmeter.apache.org/usermanual/get-started.html) plugin that simplifies the process of recording recording test scripts for applications with dynamic variables by providing automatic **correlation of variables**.

-You can perform exploratory detections of dynamic variables and create **correlation rules** to correlate them in future recordings, or you can use the **automatic correlations** and let the plugin do the work for you.
+You can perform exploratory detection of dynamic variables and create **correlation rules** to correlate them in future recordings, or you can use the **automatic correlations** and let the plugin do the work for you.

 Regardless of the method you choose, the plugin will help you create a test script that is more reliable and